vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/content/component.md

 ---
-title: 卡片
+title: Component
-icon: square
+icon: puzzle-piece
 ---

-你可以在 Markdown 中添加卡片。
+You can add components easily in Markdown content.

 <!-- more -->

-## 配置
+## Settings

 ::: code-tabs#language